top of page

-In addition to online courses, my coaching and consulting services support individuals, colleagues, or couples seeking principles and practices for relational change.
-This service is not therapy, but it is a set of tools from my interdisciplinary research that connects psychodynamic approaches with social theory.
+In addition to online courses, my Finding Voice Consulting supports individuals or small groups seeking my mentorship.
+This service is not therapy, but it is a set of transformative personal and relational tools from my interdisciplinary research and writing pedagogy that supports people in coming to voice.
 The most frequent response clients share with me as we work together is "Thank you for giving me language."
+This service pairs well alongside the learning process in my online courses.

 The Method